Social Media Marketing Channels & Trends 2023

 Here are our top tips from Verse’s marketing strategist extraordinaire Mehrnisa Khan:

-Last year, the most used social media network worldwide was Facebook followed by YouTube which both have over 2 billion monthly active users.
+Last year, the most used social media network worldwide was Facebook followed by YouTube which have over 2 billion monthly active users each.
 That’s a third of the world’s population.

 YouTube is also the second most popular search engine after Google.
-Instagram and TikTok have half the amount of monthly active users but are the fastest growing platforms.
+Instagram and TikTok have half the amount of monthly active users but are fast-growing platforms.

 Should I be using TikTok for marketing?

-It has a high average engagement rate of 17.9%.
-In comparison, Instagram’s average engagement rate is only 1.2% while Facebook and Twitter are both under 0.1%.
+It has a high average engagement rate of 18% for micro-influencer and 5% for mega-influencers.
+In comparison, Instagram’s average engagement rate is only 3.9% and 1.2% respectively, while Youtube’s is 1.6% and 0.4%.

 TikTok is most effective at reaching a younger audience of 13 to 29 year-olds and currently, half of its users are under 34.
 However, adult users grew 5.5 times in under 18 months over the pandemic.